efreetgaming/login_register_w_supabase_auth/README.md

 # A Simple Login / Register in Flutter with Supabase Authentication

+A simple flutter login register application with the use of supabase authentication

 # Setup
 - Clone this repository using the command
 `git clone https://github.com/efreetgaming/login_register_w_supabase_auth.git`